ochko/check_resque/README.md

 # Nagios plugin for Resque

-It puts given job in high queue and expects the job will update key with timestamp.
+It checks resque by putting given job in high queue and expects the job will update key with timestamp.

-And check:

 ```$ ruby check_resque.rb -N production -T 60 -J ResqueNagiosJob -K 'resque:job:nagios:processed:time'```